Md. Atiur Rahman Atik

-Atiur Rahman Atik is a Bangladeshi politician and a former Member of Parliament from Sherpur-1.
+Atiur Rahman Atik is a Bangladeshi politician.
+He represented Sherpur-1 in Parliament.
 He belongs to the Bangladesh Awami League Party.

 Early life

 Atik was born on 1 December 1957.
 He has a B.A. degree.

 Career

-Atik was elected to Jatiya Sangsad 5 times in 1996, 2001, 2008, 2014 and 2018 general elections from Sherpur-1 constituency.
+Atik was elected to Jatiya Sangsad 5 times in 1996, 2001, 2008, 2014 and 2018 general elections.

-In the 2024 general election he got the Awami League nomination but lost the election to Chanuar Hossain Chanu an Independent candidate from his own party.
+In the 2024 general election he got the Awami League nomination but lost the election to Chanuar Hossain Chanu, another candidate from his party.

-On 6 May 2016, Bangladesh Election Commission asked him to remove himself from his own constituency area for violating electoral code of conduct.
+On 6 May 2016, Bangladesh Election Commission asked him to remove himself from his own constituency area for violating its electoral code of conduct.
 On 17 April 2018, he was investigated by Bangladesh Anti Corruption Commission after Bangladesh High Court ordered an investigation.

-He is two times whip of the parliament.
-He has become the President of Bangladesh Awami League, Sherpur Jilla shakha for three times.
+He was twice parliamentary whip.
+He was President of Bangladesh Awami League, Sherpur Jilla shakha three times.